youssef-attai/weather-journal-app/README.md

 [Convert a Unix timestamp to time in JavaScript | StackOverflow answer](https://stackoverflow.com/a/50255425)

-Special thanks to the Udacity's reviewer who reviewed my second submit, I had this weird "off by one" fetch error and they helped me understand the reason behind it and solve it.
+Special thanks to the reviewer from Udacity who reviewed my second submition, I had this weird fetch error and they helped me understand the reason behind it and solve it.